 The most effective way to prevent internal attacks is to educate employees about the threats.
 Make sure that staff know what requests they may receive and how to gage legitimacy.
 Importantly, promote the notion that if there is uncertainty, don’t proceed and report any attack immediately.

 Another common vulnerability is dated software, hardware and licencing.
 This is something that was highlighted by the 2017 NHS ransomware attack.
 Up to date software and licencing will ensure that devices have the most recent security features and are running at the highest speed.
 See this as the computers immune system and see its hardware as a body that needs to be maintained.
+Buyers Agent advised that their employees tended to avoid updating their system as they saw it as an annoyance, but now we ensure all system and updates are done on time; as cyber attacks can close down business and cost jobs.

 Flexible working is great, however it increases vulnerability.
 Consequently, it is key to stay safe when working remotely.
 Mobile device management is essential because portable devices are much more susceptible to hacking and theft.
 Ensuring your company policies and mobile device management software are up to date can prevent or detect and issue before hackers have time to do too much damage.
 For example, you can improve your data security by using an access rights manager tool.